numberblackH/numberblackH.github.io/newstopic/_posts/2020-11-24-Cubs new President of Baseball Operations Jed Hoyer.md

   <a href="https://twitter.com/Cubs/status/1330934362649587716">Nov 24, 2020</a>
 </blockquote>

-[Hoyer, Cubs agree to new 5-year contract](https://www.mlb.com/cubs/news/jed-hoyer-cubs-new-contract) &mdash; Jordan Bastian(Jordan Bastian covers the Cubs for MLB.com)가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
+[Hoyer, Cubs agree to new 5-year contract](https://www.mlb.com/cubs/news/jed-hoyer-cubs-new-contract) &mdash; <MLB, Jordan Bastian>
 {:.faded}

 It signaled the end of one of the great eras in Cubs history, but also the beginning of a new phase for the franchise.
 Jed Hoyer, Epstein's long-time general manager, was officially promoted to his former boss' role and finalized a five-year extension (through 2025) with the club on Monday.